Comparing survival curves of two groups using the log rank test.

 Comparison of two survival curves can be done using a statistical hypothesis test called the log rank test.
 It is used to test the null hypothesis that there is no difference between the population survival curves (i.e. the probability of an event occurring at any time point is the same for each population).
-This function use the Kaplan-Meier procedure to estimate the survival function (KMPLOT), so if it misses, logrank will try to download it from FEX.
+This function uses the Kaplan-Meier procedure to estimate the survival function (KMPLOT), so if it misses, logrank will try to download it from FEX.

 Thank you Jacob.

 For the first question, kmplot shows confidence intervals and median time.
 If I add these lines on Logrank it became too difficult to understand.

 For the second question, you can use "text" or "gtext" matlab function to add on to the plot whatever you want.

 Feel free to modify the code.

 One more thought - could you make it so that the hazard ratios and p-value are reported in the figure?

 thanks so much for this